oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # How does WebLogic Server Kubernetes Operator integration test work ?
  - Build WebLogic Server Kubernetes Operator image from the downloaded Git branch.
  - Install the latest version of WebLogic Server Deploy Tooling (WDT) and WebLogic Image Tool (WIT).
- - Install supported istio service mesh.
+ - Install supported Istio service mesh.
- - Pull the specified version of WebLogic image from container-registry.oracle.com (OCR)
+ - Pull the specified version of WebLogic image from `container-registry.oracle.com` (OCR).
- - Install WebLogic Kubernetes Operator.
+ - Install WebLogic Server Kubernetes Operator.
  - Build a WebLogic domain resource.
- - Make sure WebLogic domain is running by verifying the corresponding server pod and kubernetes service status.
+ - Make sure that the WebLogic domain is running by verifying the corresponding server pod and Kubernetes service status.
- - After test execution, delete all the Namespaces, Kubernetes Objects created during test execution.
+ - After test execution, delete all the namespaces, Kubernetes Objects created during test execution.
- - Archive the test standard output for each test class and kubernetes object details for each test method in the diagnostic directory for triage when tests fail or when the env variable COLLECT_LOGS_ON_SUCCESS is set to true.
+ - Archive the test standard output for each test class and Kubernetes object details for each test method in the diagnostic directory for triage when tests fail or when the env variable `COLLECT_LOGS_ON_SUCCESS` is set to true.

-# How to run Operator integration tests locally on Oracle Linux
+# How to run operator integration tests locally on Oracle Linux.

 - Install supported version of Helm and Kubernetes cluster.
-For detail see [Weblogic Kubernetes Operator guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/introduction/introduction/).
+For detail see [Weblogic Server Kubernetes Operator guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/introduction/introduction/).
 - Install supported version of JDK.
-Need JDK Version 11+ and above.
+Need JDK version 11+ or later.
-- Clone the weblogic-kubernetes-operator repository
+- Clone the `weblogic-kubernetes-operator` repository.
-- Setup a personal account on container-registry.oracle.com
+- Set up a personal account on `container-registry.oracle.com`.
-- Log into https://container-registry.oracle.com and accept Oracle Standard Terms and Restrictions to pull WebLogic images from container-registry.oracle.com/middleware/weblogic
+- Log into `https://container-registry.oracle.com` and accept Oracle Standard Terms and Restrictions to pull WebLogic images from `container-registry.oracle.com/middleware/weblogic`.
-- Export the following environment variable before running the tests
+- Export the following environment variables before running the tests:
    ```
     export BASE_IMAGES_REPO="container-registry.oracle.com"
     export OCR_EMAIL=<ocr_email>
     export OCR_USERNAME=<ocr_username>
     export OCR_PASSWORD=<ocr_password>
    ```
-- `cd  weblogic-kubernetes-operator` and run the following commands
+- `cd  weblogic-kubernetes-operator` and run the following commands:
   ```
-    # Build the Weblogic Kubernetes Operator binary
+    # Build the Weblogic Server Kubernetes Operator binary
     mvn clean install
-    # Run tests in sequential
+    # Run tests in sequential order
     mvn -pl -integration-tests -P integration-tests clean verify
     # Run tests in parallel
     mvn -DPARALLEL=true -DNUMBER_OF_THREADS=2 -pl -integration-tests -P integration-tests verify